itsOwen/discord-blogger-integration/README.md

 <img src="https://github.com/itsOwen/discord-blogger-integration/blob/master/intro_logo.png">

 Its a very simple discord bot created in python using blogger api in order to search your website using your discord server.
-Its pretty useful for people who are on blogger platform as there are not much you can do with blogegr because of the restrictions.
+Its pretty useful for people who are on blogger platform as there are not much you can do with blogger because of the restrictions.

 <img src="https://github.com/itsOwen/discord-blogger-integration/blob/master/Demo.jpg">